leta-krahenbuhl/notebooks/README.md

 ### 23 Nov

-- Create add journal component
+- Create journal entry component

 ### 24 Nov

+- Create page that shows all entries from one notebook
-- Create add journal entry component
+- Create page that shows all entries from a specific journal

 ### 25/26 Nov